Amanda Sefton: Powers and abilities

 Amanda is a sorceress following the path of the Winding Way.
 Her power changes in its levels, waxing and waning over time, allowing her to summon such powers as teleportation, illusions casting, shape changing, mystical force bolts, hypnotism, and the manipulation of other complex mystical forces.

 When she became the Sorceress Supreme of Limbo, Amanda began wielding the powerful Soulsword.
 While she couldn't access the full power of the sword, she could still create and control teleportation energies in the form of "stepping discs".
 This allows her to absorb souls of others either permanently or to simply store and transfer, to place and store the sword in absolute nothingness and to retrieve it from whence it came with ease.
 Like Illyana Rasputin, the more Amanda used the Soulsword, the more mystical Eldritch armor appeared on her body in addition to demonic features such as horns and hooves.
 The armor deflects or limits attacks, both physical and magical.
 However, on Earth, Amanda's abilities are limited to a different capacity.
 She has since lost these abilities when Limbo was sealed to her and resumed her normal display of powers.

 Reception

 Critical reception

-Deirdre Kaye of Scary Mommy called Sabra a "role model" and "truly heroic."
-Drew Beaty of Screen Rant included Amanda Sefton in their "15 Most Powerful Marvel Magic Users (Who Aren’t Doctor Strange)" list, while Bradley Prom included her in their "10 Best Magical Or Supernatural Heroes Not Yet In The MCU" list Tim Webber of CBR.com ranked Amanda Sefton 6th in their "20 Fan-Favorite X-Men Who Aren't Even Mutants" list.
+Deirdre Kaye of Scary Mommy called Amanda Sefton a "role model" and a "truly heroic" female character.
 Nitish Vashishtha of Sportskeeda ranked Amanda Sefton 7th in their "10 Strongest Marvel Witches" list.
 Darren Franich of Entertainment Weekly ranked Amanda Sefton 65th in their "Let's rank every X-Man ever" list.

+Screen Rant included Amanda Sefton in their "15 Most Powerful Marvel Magic Users (Who Aren’t Doctor Strange)" list, and in their "10 Best Magical Or Supernatural Heroes Not Yet In The MCU" list.
+Comic Book Resources ranked Amanda Sefton 6th in their "20 Fan-Favorite X-Men Who Aren't Even Mutants" list.

+The plot twist revealing that Amanda Sefton is really Nightcrawler's sister, Jimaine Szardos, received mixed reactions.
+Book Riot described the twist as "the crowning moment of creepy" in their article "The X-Men's Love Lives are Messed Up You Guys."